New Milford, Connecticut

 New Milford is a town in Litchfield County, Connecticut, United States.
 The town, part of Greater Danbury, as well as the New York Metropolitan Area, has a population of 28,115 as of the 2020 census.
 New Milford is located within the Western Connecticut Planning Region.

 New Milford is located roughly 50 mi west of Hartford, 63 mi northeast of New York City proper, and 80 miles from Midtown Manhattan.

 New Milford lies 14 mi north of Danbury on the banks of the Housatonic River, and shares its border with the northeastern shore of Candlewood Lake.
 It is the largest town in the state of Connecticut in terms of land area at nearly 63.7 mi^{2} (164.9822 km^{2}).
 The town center is listed as a census-designated place (CDP).

 New Milford consists of a number of town sub-divisions (i.e. boroughs, districts, communities, or neighborhoods), including Chimney Point, Gaylordsville, Merryall, and Northville.
-The town's infrastructure largely branches off of either side of the highway routes U.S. 7 and U.S. 202, which intersect and split within the town and together form its main thoroughfare.
+The town's infrastructure largely branches off from either side of the highway routes U.S. 7 and U.S. 202, which intersect and split within the town and together form its main thoroughfare.

 The area constituting contemporary New Milford was originally inhabited by the indigenous Wawyachtonoc people, while the town of New Milford itself was formally established by English colonists in the early 18th century.

 History

 Native Americans

-The indigenous Wawyachtonoc people were a sub-group of the Paugussett Nation, and later a Mahican-affiliated Native American tribe, that lived in the area of contemporary New Milford both before and during the colonial era.
-They had a farming and fishing culture, cultivating corn—mainly by the Housatonic and Still rivers—squash, beans and tobacco, and fished in freshwater areas.
+The indigenous Wawyachtonoc people, an Algonquian-speaking sub-group of the Golden Hill branch of the Paugusset Nation, and later a Mahican-affiliated Native American tribe, are the earliest known inhabitants of the area constituting contemporary New Milford, having resided there both before and during the colonial era.
+They had a farming and fishing culture, cultivating corn—mainly by the Housatonic River and its local tributary, the Still River—squash, beans, and tobacco; and fishing in freshwater areas.